How do you know if you're sleeping enough? How does your body communicate this to you?

 Getting good quality rest and sleep is vitally important for overall mental and physical well being:

-1. Sleep Boosts Immunity
+1. Sleep boosts immunity

 When we are sleep deprived, we leave ourselves more at risk and prone to illness and infections.
 One study following over 6000 adults over 9 years showed, "mortality rates from ischemic heart disease, cancer, stroke, and all causes combined were lowest for individuals sleeping seven or eight hours per night ( 16)."